To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: DP Auditing

-In this work, we present auditing techniques to empirically estimate the privacy loss of DP-SGD (Shuffle).
-By comparing it with the theoretical guarantees of DP-SGD (Poisson), we evaluate the impact of using shuffling instead of Poisson sub-sampling on the privacy leakage of DP-SGD.
-In the rest of this section, we introduce a general auditing procedure using an adversary and a distinguishing game.
+In the rest of this section, we introduce a general DP auditing procedure using an adversary and a distinguishing game.
 The attack's success can then be converted into the lower-bound empirical privacy leakage estimate $\empeps$.